Engaged employees are those who are involved in, enthusiastic about and committed to their work and workplace.

 For most of them, it can be summed up by one of four things: They love what they do (their JOB), they love the Disney brand (their ORGANIZATION), they love their manager (their BOSS), or they love the people they work with (their SQUAD).— Pete Blank, Employee Engagement Thought Leader

-Autonomy: Freedom to make decisions that are important to their performance and the quality of their working lives encourage employees to take full ownership of their roles and deliver with commitment.
-And autonomy can vary based on the the type of role an employee is in and the culture of the organization.
-For instance, while some organizations can give employees the autonomy to choose their work hours, others might be able to give them the choice to make decisions in how they execute their work.
-Let’s say, autonomy is also the antithesis to micromanagement.
+Autonomy: Freedom to make decisions that are important to their performance and the quality of their working lives encourages employees to take full ownership of their roles and deliver with commitment.
+And autonomy can vary based on the the type of role an employee is in and the organization's culture.
+For instance, while some organizations can give employees the autonomy to choose their work hours, others might be able to give them a choice to make decisions in how they execute their work.
+Let’s say autonomy is also the antithesis of micromanagement.

-Capacity: If you want your employees to cut a tree, give them an ax.
+Capacity: If you want your employees to cut a tree, give them an axe.
 If you want them to go fishing, give them a fishing rod.
-No amount of role clarity or autonomy can help, if employees do not have easy access to the right resources and tools to carry out their jobs.
-And in the absence of the capacity needed to carry out their work, employees often end up taking long, winding routes to accomplish tasks, that are not only time-consuming but also leave the employees feeling incompetent and discouraged.
+No amount of role clarity or autonomy can help if employees do not have easy access to the right resources and tools to carry out their jobs.
+And in the absence of the capacity needed to carry out their work, employees often take long, winding routes to accomplish tasks that are time-consuming and leave the employees feeling incompetent and discouraged.

-Professional development: Every employee has their aspirations.
+Professional development: Every employee has aspirations.
 To be able to have access to opportunities within the organization that align with their aspirations is critical for employee engagement.
-Not just that, employees also often look for someone, like a manager, to encourage them to take advantage of these opportunities.
-Professional development opportunities include promotion, training, and learning options.
+Not just that, they also often look for someone, like a manager, to encourage and motivate employees to take advantage of these opportunities.
+Professional development opportunities include a promotion, training, and learning options.